kjolley/BIGSdb_documentation/administration.rst

 ***********************************************************
 Locus and scheme permissions (sequence definition database)
 ***********************************************************
-To be allowed to define alleles or scheme profiles, curators must be granted specific permission for each locus and scheme by adding their user id number to the 'locus curator' and 'scheme curator' lists.
+To be allowed to define alleles or scheme profiles in the typing database, curators must be granted specific permission for each locus and scheme by adding their user id number to the 'locus curator' and 'scheme curator' lists.

 The easiest way to modify these lists is to use the batch update link next to 'locus curator control list' and 'scheme curator control list':